 Meet Ian Johnston.
-A founder of the festival, champion yachtsman and the creator of the My First Boat project – set to be a highlight at the 2021 festival.
+Co-founder of the festival, champion yachtsman and the creator of the My First Boat project – set to be a highlight at the 2021 festival.

 You were one of the founders of the Festival, what was your original vision?